gusutabopb/aioinflux/docs/usage.rst

 The measurement name must be specified with the ``measurement`` argument when calling :meth:`~aioinflux.client.InfluxDBClient.write`.
-Columns of dtype :class:`~pandas.api.types.CategoricalDtype` will be automatically treated as tags.
-Columns with other dtypes which should be treated as tags must be specified by passing a sequence as the ``tag_columns`` argument.
+Columns that should be treated as tags must be specified by passing a sequence as the ``tag_columns`` argument.
 Additional tags (not present in the actual dataframe) can also be passed using arbitrary keyword arguments.

 **Example:**